Surface roughness

+Role and effect

 Roughness plays an important role in determining how a real object will interact with its environment.
 In tribology, rough surfaces usually wear more quickly and have higher friction coefficients than smooth surfaces.
 Roughness is often a good predictor of the performance of a mechanical component, since irregularities on the surface may form nucleation sites for cracks or corrosion.
 On the other hand, roughness may promote adhesion.
 Generally speaking, rather than scale specific descriptors, cross-scale descriptors such as surface fractality provide more meaningful predictions of mechanical interactions at surfaces including contact stiffness and static friction.

 Although a high roughness value is often undesirable, it can be difficult and expensive to control in manufacturing.
 For example, it is difficult and expensive to control surface roughness of fused deposition modelling (FDM) manufactured parts.
 Decreasing the roughness of a surface usually increases its manufacturing cost.
 This often results in a trade-off between the manufacturing cost of a component and its performance in application.

 Roughness can be measured by manual comparison against a "surface roughness comparator" (a sample of known surface roughness), but more generally a surface profile measurement is made with a profilometer.
 These can be of the contact variety (typically a diamond stylus) or optical (e.g.: a white light interferometer or laser scanning confocal microscope).

 However, controlled roughness can often be desirable.
 For example, a gloss surface can be too shiny to the eye and too slippery to the finger (a touchpad is a good example) so a controlled roughness is required.
 This is a case where both amplitude and frequency are very important.